-A small number of trials have directly compared SLIT and SCIT [33,112-119].
-Three randomized trials involved head-to-head, double-dummy protocols [33,112,113].
-Although each study had methodologic issues and small numbers of patients, two of three, found SCIT to be at least somewhat more effective than SLIT.
+A small number of trials have directly compared SLIT and SCIT [35,120-127].
+Three randomized trials involved head-to-head, double-dummy protocols [35,120,121].
+Although each study had methodologic issues and small numbers of patients, two of three found SCIT to be at least somewhat more effective than SLIT.

 ●The earliest study included 20 adults monosensitized to grass (and without asthma) treated with SLIT-drops or SCIT, which found that both therapies resulted in reductions in symptoms and medication scores of at least 50 percent after one year of therapy.
 However, there was no placebo arm .
-In contrast, immunologic measures of efficacy, such as allergen-specific IgG4, changed only in the group receiving SCIT.
+In contrast, immunologic measures of efficacy, such as allergen-specific immunoglobulin G4 (IgG4), changed only in the group receiving SCIT.

 ●A subsequent trial involved 58 birch-allergic adults (one-third with asthma) treated with either SLIT-aqueous or SCIT .
 Some were also sensitized to other allergens.
 Rhinitis disease severity was significantly reduced in both treatment arms compared with placebo, although the two therapies were not statistically different from each other.

-●Can SLIT alter the progression of allergic disease? – No studies have yet addressed the question of whether oral forms of immunotherapy can be used to alter disease progression or prevent the onset of other allergic diseases.
-Specifically, it is not known if SLIT will prove to have the same potential to prevent the development of asthma in children that has been shown with SCIT.
-Until well-controlled clinical trials determine this, clinicians and parents may be unwilling to substitute SLIT for SCIT.
+●Can SLIT alter the progression of allergic disease? – A small number of studies have addressed the question of whether oral forms of immunotherapy can be used to alter disease progression or prevent the onset of other allergic diseases.
+The preventative effects of immunotherapy are discussed elsewhere.
+(See "Subcutaneous immunotherapy for allergic disease: Indications and efficacy", section on 'Preventive effects'.)

-●How effective is SLIT for the polysensitized patient? – The most compelling data for use of SLIT is in the monosensitized pediatric or adult patient with seasonal allergic rhinoconjunctivitis, with or without mild asthma.
-Nearly all of the high-quality studies available have shown benefit in this context.
+●How effective is SLIT for the polysensitized patient? – The most compelling data for use of SLIT is in the monosensitized pediatric or adult patient with seasonal allergic rhinoconjunctivitis with or without mild asthma.
+Nearly all of the high quality studies available have shown benefit in this context.
 However, the typical patient in North America is sensitized to multiple aeroallergens, both seasonally and perennially.
-At present, the few multiple allergen studies performed in the United States have not shown clinical benefit.
-In one study, 54 grass-allergic patients were randomized to placebo, monotherapy with Timothy extract (19 mcg Phleum p 5 daily), or Timothy extract plus nine additional unstandardized pollen extracts .
+The few multiple allergen studies performed in the United States have not shown clinical benefit.
+In one study, 54 grass-allergic patients were randomized to placebo, monotherapy with Timothy extract (19 mcg Phl p 5 daily), or Timothy extract plus nine additional unstandardized pollen extracts .
 A modest positive trend was observed in clinical parameters in the multiple pollens group, which did not reach clinical significance.

 SUMMARY AND RECOMMENDATIONS